Tag Archives: Gal Gadot

 I was finally fully engaged and glued to the action taking place at around the fortieth minute.
 I wish I could say it was all good from that point on, but even though there were some clever/fun moments, overall, what Thurber’s film did most well for me is not what I expected.

-In addition to doing well at setting up a sequel that might be more fun, Red Notice brought to mind Daniel Craig’s best Bond films.
+As well as setting up a sequel that might be more fun, Red Notice brought to mind Daniel Craig’s best Bond films.
 No doubt because Craig’s films excelled in areas that Red Notice did not.
 Especially where great pacing, highly engaging dialogue, well-drawn characters and exciting action sequences are concerned.

 I needed Red Notice to be better.
 But I wouldn’t call it completely unwatchable.
 Give it a chance if you’re particularly curious.